Editor Note: This post was originally published on Sep 16 2018 and Updated on 10 September 2020 to give you more comprehensive information.

 The helicopter ride to Mount Kailash is popular among well to do tourists.
 You need to spend 3 days in Kathmandu to process China Group Visa before entering the Sino-Nepal border.
 After that, you can enjoy the majestic view of Mansarovar lake and other attractions.
 But flight delay and cancellation are quite often because of unpredictable weather.

-Things to pack for Kailash Trek:
+What to Pack for Kailash Trek:

 Minimum 3 days required to complete the Kailash trek so you have to prepare yourself in advance.
 So here is the packing list: